 Your catheter may have to be replaced every 4 to 6 weeks.
 A caregiver may do this for you.

 You may be given a catheter kit that has the supplies you need.
 If you have not received a kit, ask your doctor what you'll need.
-Some of the things you'll need include a new catheter, syringes, sterile fluid, sterile medical gloves, skin cleaning supplies, and lubricant.
+Some of the things you'll need include a new catheter, syringes, sterile fluid, gloves, skin cleaning supplies, and lubricant.